 Payments after death of the participant.
 If you receive a distribution after the participant's death that you do not roll over, the distribution generally will be taxed in the same manner described elsewhere in this notice.
 For designated Roth accounts, whether the payment is a qualified distribution generally depends on when the participant first made a contribution to the designated Roth account in the Plan.
-Also, the 10% additional income tax on early distributions and the special rules for public safety officers do not apply, the special rule described under the section, "If you were born on or before January 1, 1936," applies only if the deceased participant was born on or before January 1, 1936, and the special rule described under the section, "If you receive a nonqualified distribution and you were born on or before January 1, 1936," applies only if the deceased participant was born on or before January 1, 1936.
+Also, the 10% additional income tax on early distributions and the special rules for public safety officers do not apply, the special rule described under the section, "If you were born on or before January 1, 1936," applies only if the deceased participant was born on or before January 1, 1936, and the special rule described under the section, "If you receive a nonqualified distribution and you were born on or before January 1, 1936," applies only if the deceased participant was born on or before January 1, 1936," applies only if the deceased participant was born on or before January 1, 1936," applies only if the deceased participant was born on or before January 1, 1936," applies only if the deceased participant was born on or before January 1, 1936," applies only if the deceased participant was born on or before January 1, 1936," applies only if the deceased participant was born on or before January 1, 1936," applies only if the deceased participant was born rollover options that the participant would have had, as described elsewhere in this notice.

 If you are a surviving spouse.
-If you receive a payment from the Plan as the surviving spouse of a deceased participant, you have the same rollover options that the participant would have had, as described elsewhere in this notice.
+If you receive a payment from the Plan as the surviving spouse of a deceased participant, you have the same